Decorative neutral curve divider

 RFPs are used across procurement, IT, marketing, legal, and operations.
 They're how enterprises buy software, agencies pitch projects, and governments award contracts.
 The format varies by industry, but the core structure is consistent.

-The Core Sections of an Effective RFP
+The 7 Essential Sections of Any Great RFP

 Every strong RFP contains the same building blocks.
 The quality of each section determines the quality of the responses you get back.

-1. Executive Summary
+1. Start with a Clear Executive Summary

 Start with a brief overview of your organization, the problem you're trying to solve, and what you're looking for in a vendor.
 Keep it to one or two paragraphs.
 Vendors use this section to quickly determine whether the opportunity is a fit before investing time in a full response.